colab/colab/docs/source/user.rst

 Widgets Areas
 +++++++++++++

+.. attribute:: List

+    The dashboard widget area can be found at the user profile.
+It provides general information like latest news and collaboration.

+.. attribute:: Button

+    The dashboard widget area can be found at the user profile.
+It provides adicional buttons to profile.

+.. attribute:: Group

+    The dashboard widget area can be found at the user profile.
+It provides adicional information to profile.

 .. attribute:: Dashboard

     The dashboard widget area can be found at ``/dashboard``.
 It provides general information like latest news and collaboration.